-There are many ways to keep yourself on the internet, but even more ways to get into an unsafe situation.
-For any security method to work, you need to ensure that everything is up to date.
+There are many ways to keep yourself safe on the internet, but even more ways to get into an unsafe situation.
+For any internet security method to work, you need to ensure that everything is up to date.
 After that, just following best practices in general should keep you safe in most cases.

 Here are the steps to update your browser:

 - Click on the three dots in the upper right corner.
 Navigate to “Help” then select “About Google Chrome.”

 - Here, you will find out if Chrome is up to date.
 If it is not, it will automatically check for available updates and apply them.

 - Regularly updated by Windows Updates, click on the Settings (gear icon) in the bottom left corner, then navigate to “Update & Security” from the menu.

 - Within “Update & Security,” your update history and status are visible.
 Click on “Check for updates” for available updates.

 - Click the menu button (indicated by three horizontal lines) in the upper right.
 Navigate to “Help” then select “About Firefox.”